NVIDIA/TensorRT/README.md

 # :mega::mega: Announcement :mega::mega:

-TensorRT 11.0 is now released with powerful new capabilities designed to accelerate your AI inference workflows.
-With this major version bump, TensorRT's API has been streamlined and a few legacy features have been removed.
+TensorRT 11.X is now released with powerful new capabilities designed to accelerate your AI inference workflows.
+With this major version bump, TensorRT's API has been streamlined and a few legacy features from 10.X have been removed.

 Below provides migration guides for the following features:
 - Weakly-typed networks and related APIs have been removed, replaced by [Strongly Typed Networks](https://docs.nvidia.com/deeplearning/tensorrt/latest/inference-library/advanced.html#strongly-typed-networks).